416 Ilam Road, Fendalton, Christchurch 8052

 Although getting up and moving about may be the last thing you feel like doing – exercise helps.
 A short walk or low impact activity are a great place to start; the movement will help free up muscles and get things working again.
 Stretching is also a good idea once you feel up to it.
 There are plenty of stretches online that can help with back pain; some of the more common ones are:

-Leaning over your desk all day, monitors at incorrect heights and mismatched chair and desk heights can all lead to back pain, as can uneven chairs and beds.
-Take a good look at your daily environment and make sure everything follows ergonomic principles.
+Prolonged sitting at your desk, monitors at incorrect heights, and mismatched chair and desk heights can all contribute to back pain.
+In fact, any form of sustained posture such as breastfeeding, painting ceilings, lifting heavy material at work can contribute to back pain.
+Take a good look at your work / daily environment and ensure everything follows ergonomic principles.

 Ice packs are most beneficial immediately after the injury strikes to help keep inflammation down.
 At the same time, heat packs are good for muscle relief and aiding in getting you up and about again.